ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/removing-user-from-restricted-users-portal-after-spam.md

 ## Making sure admins are alerted when this happens

-The tenant admins will also receive an alert stating that the user has been restricted from sending any more outbound messages.
-It is a default alert that is provided for all tenants and is listed in the SCC Alert policies page, titled "User restricted from sending email".
-Go to [Alert policies in the Security & Compliance Center](https://docs.microsoft.com/en-us/office365/securitycompliance/alert-policies) for more information on the alert.
+A "User restricted from sending email" alert is available as a policy under the Office 365 Security & Compliance Alert policies page.
+This was formerly the outbound spam policy but is now native to the Office 365 alerting platform.
+Go to [Alert policies in the Security & Compliance Center](https://docs.microsoft.com/en-us/office365/securitycompliance/alert-policies) for more information on alerts.

+The policy is a default one and comes with every Office 365 tenant and does not need to be set up.
+It is considered a High severity alert and will email the configured TenantAdmins group when the alert is fired whenever a user has been restricted from sending mail.
+Admins can update the group notified when this alert happens by going to the alert under the SCC portal > Alerts > Alert policies > Users restricted from sending email.

+You will be able to Edit the alert to:
+- Turn email notifications On/Off
+- Email the required recipients
+- Limit the notifications you get per day

 ## For more information